WELCOME

 Where they overlap

 Both involve training to shape how a dog responds.
+Both aim to improve

-Both aim to improve quality of life for the human (and ideally, the dog).
+quality of life for the human.

 Where they diverge

-Traditional methods: task-reliability first, emotions second.
+Task-reliability first, emotions second.

 RSAM: emotions/energetics first, tasks as a natural extension.

-Traditional sees the dog as a tool; RSAM sees the dog as a partner in mutual healing.
+RSAM sees the dog as a partner in mutual healing.

 Traditional Service Dog Training Session